ThatDaveStevens/Blog/PatternsAssets/readme.md

 |"Asset A"|"Asset D"|0.2|
 |"Asset D"|"Asset E"|0.2|

-The result show us Assets B & D are similar with the highest set of common technologies.
+The result show us Assets B & D are similar with a number of shared technologies.

 ![image](images/Example1.png)<br>